Valuable contacts: the alumni network

 BiTS Alumni e.V. is the registered association of graduates of the university and serves as the communicative link between students, past and present, and University of Applied Sciences Europe.
 The association allows members to use their contacts for private and professional purposes, and actively supports the exchange of information and solidarity.

 The Career Center forms the bridge between BiTS Alumni e.V. and the university.
 On the one hand, the Career Center maintains services for graduates even after they have completed their studies and is a point of contact for them when it comes to applying for jobs.
 On the other hand, the alumni themselves are a link between their employers and the university – mostly in relation to recruiting.

-In addition, student coaching by our alumni is supported by the University of Applied Sciences Europe Alumni Mentoring Program, which was set up by the association in conjunction with the Career Center.
-The aim of the mentoring program is to assign students of the university to mentors.
+In addition, student coaching by our alumni is supported by the University of Applied Sciences Europe Alumni Mentoring Programme, which was set up by the association in conjunction with the Career Center.
+The aim of the mentoring programme is to assign students of the university to mentors.
 The mentors are mainly university graduates who have an established career and wish to advise and encourage future graduates.
-The program is open to students of all disciplines.
+The programme is open to students of all disciplines.
 Get-togethers allow both parties to get to know one another, which may lead to tandems between alumni and students.
 Regional after-work events involving various activities provide an opportunity for non-local alumni to network.